 DC Water is continuously maintaining and improving the distribution system to provide clean, safe, high-quality drinking water.
 The Drinking Water Division monitors a regular flushing program to clean the mains in the streets throughout the District of Columbia.
 DC Water's distribution system contains many pipes made of iron.
 Although iron in drinking water is not a risk to human health, buildup of this material may cause discolored tap water.
 The flushing program aims to prevent issues of discoloration and minimize the presence of iron in the distribution system.

 Where To Find Information On Water Quality

 DC Water reports monthly test results for certain water quality parameters in the Water Quality Test Results section of the website.
-In addition, the DC Water Annual Water Quality Report is mailed to all addresses within our distribution system, whether or not a water bill is delivered to the address.
+In addition, notice of the availability of the annual Drinking Water Quality Report is mailed to all addresses within our distribution system, whether or not a water bill is delivered to the address.
 The annual report includes the results from all water quality tests conducted in the past year.
-You can also view the latest Annual Water Quality Report and reports from previous years on the website.
+The most recent Drinking Water Quality Report and reports from previous years are available on the website.